hangloos/recipes-manager-rails-assessment/spec.md

 17 - add validation messages in layout - x
 18 - add validations to models - x

+- all recipes that you have cooked - x

 19 - make some scope methods to show all the recipes you cooked. or ones with highest ratings etc.
 20 - add a instructions section in the database for recipe.
 I need to add the field to the forms and also to the params.
 21 - go through categories. make sure all works.
 CRUD.